OPEnSLab-OSU/Loom/LOOM_library/ReadMe.md

 ## Librarary Architecture

-The LOOM Library is the answer to the growing set of code to drive Project LOOM's supported devices, hardware, and communication platforms.
-The set of possible combinations of device configurations makes it unfeasable for LOOM developers and users alike to manage sketches with desired functionality.
+The Loom Library is an answer to the growing set of code to drive Loom's supported devices, hardware, and communication platforms.
+The set of possible combinations of device configurations makes it unfeasable for Loom developers and users alike to manage sketches with desired functionality.
 Instead, a configuration file effectively creates the desired sketch dynamically.
-A loom_preamble file selects entire files to include, each of which may also contain additional preprocessor statements.
+A loom_preamble.h file uses that configuration to select entire files to include, each of which may also contain additional preprocessor statements.

 ### Overall Structure

-The LOOM Library is effectively an aggregate of all of the functionality possible within the entirety of the supported devices, sensors, and actuators.
+The Loom Library is effectively an aggregate of all of the functionality possible within the entirety of the supported devices, sensors, and actuators.
 The user then specifies the needs of their sketch inside the config.h.
-Based on the needs of the sketch, the requisite files, functions, and logic will be dynamically included such that only what is needed by the sketch is uploaded to the device. loom_preamble.h uses config.h to know which files to include, these files in turn then include the libraries they need. loom_common.h is also always present as it has the LOOM_begin() function, which sets up all the modules and sensors being used by the sketch.
+Based on the needs of the sketch, the requisite files, functions, and logic will be dynamically included such that only what is needed by the sketch is uploaded to the device. loom_preamble.h uses config.h to know which files to include, these files in turn then include the libraries they need. loom_common.h is also always present as it has the Loom_begin() function, which sets up all the modules and sensors being used by the sketch.

 #### Example Library Include Hierarchy

-The hierarchy of included files looks something like the following (example if building for Ishield device on Feather M0 WiFi).
+The hierarchy of included files looks something like the following (example if building for Ishield device on Feather M0 WiFi)  *(actual files may have since changed, but the idea/hierarchy remain)*.

 **Note** – bolded are files that are always necessary and thus included, independent of config.h.
 In angle brackets are non-Loom dependencies.